-The Multistate Professional Responsibility Examination (MPRE®) is a multi-choice exam administered by the National Council of Bar Examiners (NCBE®) that tests your knowledge of the standards that govern and preside over a lawyer’s professional conduct.
-Simply put, the MPRE outlines what kind of decorum you should display as an attorney.
+The Multistate Professional Responsibility Examination (MPRE) is a multiple-choice exam administered by the National Conference of Bar Examiners (NCBE®).
+It tests your knowledge of the standards that govern and preside over a lawyer’s professional conduct.
+Here’s how to optimize your study strategy and pass the MPRE on your first attempt.

 ---|---|---|